brisbanemakerspace/bms-wiki/tools/electronics/soldering.md

 The hot air stations also have different sized tips/nozzles and are great for using on heat shrink and SMT parts.
 The air flow rate and temperature are also adjustable.

 # Specifications
-**Induction Class:** Yellow Tool (Induction Required) **Temp Range:** 100 - 480°C
+**Induction Class:** 🟡 Yellow Tool (Induction Required) **Temp Range:** 100 - 480°C
 **Max Air Flow:** 24L/min

 # Induction Process
-This induction has one part:
+**⚠️ This tool requires an induction before use.**

-1. Visit us during staffed hours to be inducted.

-***OR***

-Attend our introductory electronics workshop for a complete introduction. https://brisbanemaker.space/workshops/
+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.